 Doing Business in Rwanda

-Foodstuffs, machinery and equipment, steel, petroleum products, cement and construction material.
+Foodstuffs, machinery and equipment, medicines, cement and construction material.

 Main trading partners

 Rwanda's international calling code is +250.
 Due to the extensive mobile network coverage, and with mobile phones so widely used by locals and tourists alike, public payphones are no longer widely available in towns and cities.

 To dial internationally, start the call with '00' before entering the international calling code of the country you’re calling, followed by the number.

 Local SIM cards are widely available from street vendors and shops (even in remote towns), and basic handsets can also be picked up cheaply in Kigali.
 The main mobile network provider in Rwanda is MTN, and network coverage is reliable in most of the country.

 Rwanda is one of the top countries in Africa with good internet coverage; high-speed connectivity is available in most of the country and 4G coverage is said to have reached 95% of its population.
 Wi-Fi is also available in most international hotels and modern restaurants.

 Most of the media in Rwanda is state-owned and there is limited press freedom in the country.
 The main newspaper is The New Times, while the La Nouvelle Releve, and several other small-scale news publications, have a presence online.
 Many of Rwanda's broadcasters are government-owned.
 The first private radio station was launched in 2004.

 Priority airmail to Western Europe takes approximately five to eight days.
 Expect a similar estimate for deliveries to the USA.Post Office hours